martinalvarez/django-digital-creator/README.md

 ### Models
 Add your models that will be mapped with tables in the DB.

-### Migrations
-After creating/updating models, run:
+### After creating/updating models, run:
     python manage.py migrate
-After creating the migrations files apply them running:
+### After creating the migrations files apply them running:
     python manage.py makemigrations